Zuzanna Ginczanka: Intimations of war

-As observed by attentive readers such as Monika Warneńska, Ginczanka had prophetically foreseen the onset of the Second World War and the annihilation that it would bring with it, but expressed it all in poetic touches so delicate that their true import might have been missed before the event.
-Such is her poem entitled "Maj 1939" (May 1939) published on the first page of the Wiadomości Literackie, the premier literary periodical in pre-War Poland, 61 days before the outbreak of the War, in July 1939.
-The poem is surrounded on all sides by the massive article by Edward Boyé analyzing the nature of the Italian Fascism, the only other piece printed on the page.
-Ginczanka's poem, deceptively insouciant — almost ebullient — in tone while it considers the uncertainty as to whether the Spring might pass under the shadow of war or alternatively under the spell of love, employs the metaphor of the fork in the road where either of the two divergent arms, though ostensibly very different and having the opposite direction "at odds" with the other, does in fact lead "to the last things" (do spraw ostatecznych; line 28).
-Thus, in a twist on Robert Frost's famous poem, it makes no difference here to take "the one less travelled by":
+As observed by attentive readers such as Monika Warneńska, Ginczanka had prophetically foreseen the onset of the World War II and the annihilation it would bring, but expressed it all with poetic touches so delicate that their true import might have been missed before the event.
+Such is her poem entitled "Maj 1939" ("May 1939"), published on the first page of the Wiadomości Literackie, the premier literary periodical in pre-War Poland, before the outbreak of the war several months later that year.

+The poem is surrounded on all sides by a long article by Edward Boyé analysing Italian Fascism, the only other piece on the page.
+Ginczanka's poem, deceptively insouciant and almost ebullient in tone, while considering the uncertainty as to whether spring might pass under the shadow of war or alternatively under the spell of love, employs the metaphor of the fork in the road, in which either of the two divergent arms—although ostensibly very different and going in opposite directions—does in fact lead "to the last things" ("do spraw ostatecznych", line 28).
+Thus, in a twist on Robert Frost's famous poem "The Road Not Taken", in Ginczanka's poem it makes no difference to take "the one less travelled by" or the other: